 - A lawyer can save you time, energy, and money.
 Creating a will is a complicated task.
 Having an experienced legal professional help draft the will lifts a heavy burden from your shoulders.
 An experienced Arizona attorney will know what questions to ask for tax and financial benefits.

 - An attorney can help you update the will.
 Your life’s plan can rapidly change when you get married, go through a divorce or have a child.
 These life events create an opportune time to review and update your will.
-Working with an Arizona lawyer who specializes in wills can help ensure the correct language is used for your unique and evolving situation.
+Working with an experienced estate planning lawyer in Scottsdale, AZ who specializes in wills can help ensure the correct language is used for your unique and evolving situation.

 - An attorney can avoid common mistakes.
 If you choose to write your own will, you may overlook important requirements that are set out in Arizona law.
 For example, you may accidentally name the wrong executor or fail to name a guardian.
 A skilled attorney is familiar with the complexities and legalities associated with writing a will.
 That attorney can ensure nothing is accidentally omitted.

 If you are drafting a new will, these items should be included.

 - The name of a Personal Representative or Executor

 - The people you want gifted with your possessions

 - Alternate beneficiaries in case you outlive your beneficiaries

 - An explanation of how to settle debts and funeral expenses